stevencamilleri/raketechassessment/README.md

 ## Tasks (Minimum Requirements)

-1. Create a WordPress Theme as per designs supplied here at: https://bitbucket.org/cassarro/raketech-fe-assessment/src/18e982adbaafbc80f19c4fa5dce3503f2fd203a4/designs/?at=master;
+1. Create a WordPress Theme as per designs supplied here at: RakeTech - FE Assessment/designs/;
 2. Theme must be responsive to mobile devices;
 3. Take care of Theme's performance;